otwcode/open-doors-eFiction/README.md

 ### Step 04 - Convert chapters

-This step copies the chapters from the specified location (eg /Users/myusername/Downloads/thearchivename/fiction/stories) into the chapters table of the Open Doors database created in step 03, and creates a backup in folder 04.
+This step copies the chapters from the specified location (eg /Users/myusername/Downloads/thearchivename/fiction/stories) into the chapters table of the
+Open Doors database created in step 03, and creates a backup in folder 04.

+If text encoding was not specified in the config file, you will be prompted to provide one.
+If you do not know what to enter, use the [mojibake tool](https://github.com/otwcode/open-doors-mojibake) to detect what text encoding was used.

 ##  Next steps